 Apple Music vs YouTube Music

-YouTube Music replaces Google Play Music as Google’s premier music streaming service, and it’s an excellent alternative for Android users.
+YouTube Music replaced Google Play Music as Google’s premier music streaming service, and it’s an excellent alternative for Android users.
 Like Spotify, it offers a free ad-supported tier for all music, while Apple Music sticks to premium paid subscriptions.

 As for paid subscriptions, pricing is virtually identical for the three platforms.
 However, YouTube Music is included in a YouTube Premium subscription, which also eliminates ads on YouTube videos for $12 a month.
 This is a great deal if you watch a lot of YouTube videos and can’t stand advertising interruptions.